odys-z/hello/docsphinx/acadynamo/wordpress/wp-startup.rst

 Setup Docker Wordpress
 ======================

+Docker is getting popular in recent years.
+It's worth to have a try!

+Docker Image: A running environment configuration.

+Docker Container: A running instance of Docker image.

 Install Docker
 --------------

-Docker is getting popular in recent years.
-It's worth to have a try!
+Skip this if you are folloing the :ref:`3 steps tutorial <tutor-3steps>`.

 Download Docker `here <https://www.docker.com/get-started>`_.
 Follow the `installation instructions <https://docs.docker.com/engine/install/ubuntu/>`_.